Chaim Halberstam: Family life

 Halberstam was born in 1793, in Tarnogród, today Poland.
 His first wife Rochel Feyga was the daughter of Rabbi Boruch Frenkl-Thumim (1760–1828), the rabbi of Lipník nad Bečvou (לייפניק Leipnik) and author of the work Boruch Taam.
-She bore him five sons and three daughters.
+They had five sons and three daughters.
 When she died he then married her sister, who died childless.
-His third wife was Rechil Devorah Unger, daughter of Rabbi Yechil Tzvi Unger, son of Rabbi Mordechai Dovid Unger of Dombrov; who bore him three sons and four daughters.
+His third wife was Rechil Devorah Unger, daughter of Rabbi Yechil Tzvi Unger, son of Rabbi Mordechai Dovid Unger of Dombrov; they had three sons and four daughters.

 Halberstam had eight sons and seven daughters.
 His eight sons were: